weywocketer/EmuWar/README.md

 <img src="https://github.com/weywocketer/Aurora/assets/50771049/0a650fa2-88d5-452b-9f8a-b2c809861007">

 ### Spatial partitioning
 To minimize the number of performed operations (especially distance [or squared distance] calculations), spatial partitioning with fixed cell size is used.
-Minimal possible cell size depends on the maximal range of performed distance checks (at this moment — maximal distance attack range).
+The minimal possible cell size depends on the maximal range of performed distance checks (at this moment — maximal distance attack range).
 For each Boid GridPositionTracker class is used to update its position in the grid.
 Separate grids are created for Soldiers and Emus.

 ### Input system
 Unity Input System package is used in the project, with Action Maps for player and camera movement.

 ### Map creation and drawing tools
-Map namespace contains scripts for creation and handling of the map of the terrain that is avaliable to the player.
-Map is created by rendering a texture with map symbols placed in positions of important terrain features (roads, railways, etc.).
-Linde renderers are used to give player the abiltity to draw/erase lines in different colors on the map.
+Map namespace contains scripts for creation and handling of the map of the terrain that is available to the player.
+The map is created by rendering a texture with map symbols placed in positions of important terrain features (roads, railways, etc.).
+Line renderers are used to give the player the ability to draw/erase lines in different colours on the map.

 ### Camera system (with Cinemachine)
 Three Cinemachine Virtual Cameras (with Pixel Perfect enabled) are present on the scene: